redixhumayun/redixhumayun.github.io/_posts/2024-01-03-atomics-and-concurrency.md

 The difference between the sequentially consistent model and the release-acquire model is that the former enforces a global order of operations across all threads, while the latter enforces an order only among pairs of release and acquire operations.

 Now, we can revisit why TSan didn't complain about a data race initially when there was no memory order specified.
 It's because C++ by default assumes a `std::memory_order_seq_cst` when no memory order is specified.
-Since this is the strongest memory mode, there is no data race possible.
+Since this is the strongest memory model, there is no data race possible.

 ##  Hardware Considerations